-- 1. The Company commits to operate in accordance with any laws concerning insider trading in every country it has or going to have business. - 2.
-Any director, executive, employee of the Company and other person working with the Company who accesses or possesses insider information must: - 2.1 maintain insider information of the Company with due care and safe in order to prevent its leakage. - 2.2 not disclose insider information of the Company to any other person not being engaged with assigned work in order to prevent usage of insider information for benefits of such person or others.
+- SCG Packaging is committed to complying with laws relevant to insider trading in every country SCG Packaging operates or plans to conduct business. - 2.
+Any director, executive, employee of SCG Packaging, and any external party who is privy to or is in possession of insider information of SCG Packaging through their duties must: - 2.1 maintain insider information of SCG Packaging with due care and safe in order to prevent its leakage. - 2.2 not disclose insider information of SCG Packaging whether directly or indirectly to any other person not being engaged with assigned work in order to prevent usage of insider information for benefits of such person or others.

-This is because it may influence prices or values of the securities of the Company or other listed companies relating to insider information or influence investment decision.
+This is because such actions may affect the prices or value of the securities of SCG Packaging's listed companies or other listed companies related to the insider information or may influence investment-related decisions.

-- 3. Any director, executive, employee of the Company and other person working with the Company who accesses or possesses insider information must not purchase or sell securities relating to insider information which he or she gains more advantage than other persons not knowing insider information. - 4.
+- 3. Any director, executive, employee of SCG Packaging, and any external party who is privy to or is in possession of insider information through their duties, or have positions or is in the line of work relating to insider information, must not purchase or sale securities or enter into derivative contracts related to securities of which insider information has not been publicly disclosed, except in the case that such act would not create an unfair advantage over others as specified by the Office of SEC. - 4.
 Any director, executive and employee working in the division relating to insider information must comply with the blackout period measurement as prescribed in this policy to prevent them from the risk of wrongful use of insider information. - 5.
-The Company must implement a security system to prevent leakage of insider information that it will not be used for purchasing or selling securities for his or her own benefits or others.

-- 6. The directors, executives and employees of the Company have their own duties to strictly comply with their charters, code of conduct and corporate governance handbook of the Company as well as the rule of using insider information under the Securities and Exchange Act B.E.
+SCG Packaging must implement a security system to prevent leakage of insider information that it will not be used for purchasing or selling securities for his or her own benefits or others. - 6.
+The directors, executives and employees of the Company have their own duties to strictly comply with their charters, code of conduct and corporate governance handbook of the Company as well as the rule of using insider information under the Securities and Exchange Act B.E.
 2535 (and its amendments) ("Securities Act") and Public Limited Companies Act B.E.
+2535 (and its amendments) and other applicable rules.
+The directors, executives and employees of SCG Packaging have their own duties to strictly comply with their charters, SCG Packaging's Code of Conduct and SCG Packaging's Corporate Governance Handbook, the Delegation of Authority, related disclosure policies of SCG Packaging, guidelines for the use of inside information under the "Securities Act" and Public Limited Companies Act B.E.
 2535 (and its amendments) and other applicable rules. - 7.
-Any director, executive and employee of the Company who does not comply with this policy is considered breaking discipline and subject to punishment including those prescribed by laws if it is breach of laws.
+Any director, executive and employee of SCG Packaging who does not comply with this policy is considered breaching of code of conduct and breaking discipline which are subject to punishment including those prescribed by laws if it is breach of laws.